Customer Journey Map

 4. Select a persona

-Every company has different types of customers, each with their own preferences.
+Every company has different types of customers, each with their own preferences (customer personas).
 By identifying who the Customer Journey Map is being created for in advance, a company can respond to specific customer wishes and needs in a better way.

 5. Interview customers